-The Swisslog segment broadens KUKA's range of products and services and makes a decisive contribution to independence from the automotive industry.
+The Swisslog segment broadens KUKA's range of products and services and contributes to independence from the automotive industry.
 In some cases, projects for the automation of warehouse and distribution centers are subject to long lead times which can give rise to financial risks resulting from miscalculations, failure to meet acceptance specifications or late deliveries.
 To counter this, regular project risk assessments are carried out at different stages of the projects by those responsible for project implementation in the relevant countries.
 Potential risks are regularly reviewed, new ones are added or existing ones eliminated, and measures for risk reduction are introduced and their progress documented.
 Projects requiring particular management attention are classified as "top attention projects" and their status is communicated monthly to the higher management levels.
-In 2019, the increase in the order book has also created a considerably higher risk position for possible project delays and potential financial risks.